Ezo Ukandu: Civil appointment

 Ukandu is set to be depicted in The Chronicles of Enyimba, an upcoming series about the history of Aba, a commercial center in Abia State, Nigeria.
 The Chronicles of Enyimba, in pre-production as of 2024, is structured as a two-season series with 40 episodes, focusing on the commercial development of Aba in the post-Nigerian Civil War period.
 The series plans to include depictions of Ukandu and other business figures from the era.

 Death

 Ukandu died on January 8, 2024, at the age of 87.
-His funeral is scheduled for November 14-17, 2024, in Ahaba Imenyi Ancient Kingdom, Isuikwuato Local Government Area, Abia State, Nigeria.
-The program includes a procession to Isuikwuato Local Government Headquarters and lying in state at Imenyi Royal Palace on November 14 and the funeral service and interment on November 15.
-The funeral proceedings will conclude with an outing service on November 17.
+His funeral was scheduled for November 14–17, 2024, in Ahaba Imenyi Ancient Kingdom, Isuikwuato Local Government Area, Abia State, Nigeria.
+The announced program included a procession to Isuikwuato Local Government Headquarters and lying in state at Imenyi Royal Palace on November 14 and the funeral service and interment on November 15.
+The funeral proceedings would be concluded with an outing service on November 17.